Marketing communication. For Investment Professionals only

 Illustrative example: Providing an attractive income stream as interest rates rise

 Source: M&G, 2022.
-For illustrative purposes only. *Floating rate coupon automatically adjusted in line with changes in interest rates.
+For illustrative purposes only.
+Assumes no change in credit spread. *Floating rate coupon automatically adjusted in line with changes in interest rates.

 |Fund launch date||13 September 2018|

 |Benchmark*||ICE BofAML Global Floating Rate High Yield 3% Constrained (EUR Hedged) Index|

 |Sector||Morningstar Global High Yield Bond – EUR Hedged sector|

 Source of fund facts: M&G as at 31.07.22.